Monitoring IIS performance is an important activity that theoretically helps you keep your website running.

 A simple model for improving IIS website performance

-When a typical customer first starts using LeanSentry to monitor and diagnose their IIS website, they are likely to have dozens, or possibly hundreds, or such issues (list of issues).
+When a typical customer first starts using LeanSentry to monitor and diagnose their IIS website, they are likely to have dozens, or possibly hundreds, of such issues.

 It’s impractical to fix them all.